Is Anybody There?

 Link to Index of Bible Passages

-Last week’s reflection: Between a Rock and a Hard Place? by Dennis Ginter
+Last week’s reflection: Whom Do I Trust? by Dennis Ginter

 Contributor: David Makanjuola